prom-client-net/prom-client/README.md

 - There are differences in the internal implementation: MetricServer, MetricPusher, Middlware.
 - Each build is publish to MyGet.
 There is an opportunity to test development versions.
 - All developments in prometheus-net will be analyzed and will implement as necessary.
+- The goal is to be able to flexibly write extensions.
+And keep the speed of development.

 ## Installation